ID # | RLS20027574 |

 ![]() |

 Construit en 1937 dans le style néo-géorgien par l'architecte Joshua Tabatchnik, la coopérative Berkeley se compose de trois bâtiments entourant un jardin intérieur, entretenu par les résidents sur une base volontaire.
 Les animaux de compagnie sont autorisés dans une zone désignée du jardin.
-Chaque bâtiment dispose de installations de lavage, de rangement (liste d'attente) et de salles de vélos.
-Les résidents profitent d'une communauté dynamique, y compris le marché vert du dimanche et le parc Travis récemment rénové. À un pâté de maisons se trouve la rue piétonne la plus longue de NYC, s'étendant sur 26 blocs et 1,3 mile.
-Parmi les favoris locaux, on trouve : 77 Espresso, Lemon Farm, Lety Bakery & Cafe, Table Wine, Stand Alone Cheese et le Queensboro Restaurant.
+Chaque bâtiment dispose de buanderies, de zones de stockage et de locaux à vélos.
+La sous-location est autorisée après 5 ans.
+Les résidents profitent d'une communauté dynamique, y compris le marché vert du dimanche et le parc Travis récemment rénové. À un pâté de maisons se trouve la plus longue rue ouverte aux piétons à NYC, s'étendant sur 26 pâtés de maisons et 2,1 km.
+Les favoris locaux incluent : 77 Espresso, Lemon Farm, Lety Bakery & Café, Table Wine, Stand Alone Cheese et le Queensboro Restaurant.
 La coopérative est idéalement située près des transports en commun, y compris la station 74th Street/Broadway avec accès à cinq lignes de métro : E, F, M, R et 7.
 Visites sur rendez-vous uniquement.

 A grand foyer boasting art deco arches, seamlessly leads to a sunken living room, creating an inviting atmosphere for relaxation and entertainment.
 The turret bedroom, a unique architectural feature, adds character and a touch of sophistication to the home.
 The eat-in kitchen is equipped with modern appliances and benefits from ample natural light streaming in from two exposures.
 The windowed bathroom offers versatility with both a shower stall and a bathtub, ideal for calming soaks.
 There are five spacious closets throughout the apartment.
 The property benefits from brand new windows, with the assessment fully paid.
 With 9-foot ceilings and original hardwood floors, the apartment exudes timeless appeal.
 Pets are welcome at the Berkeley, with dogs under 30 lbs. permitted.

 Built in 1937 in the neo-Georgian style by architect Joshua Tabatchnik, the Berkeley Co-op consists of three buildings surrounding an interior garden, tended to by residents on a volunteer basis.
 Pets are allowed in a designated area of the garden.
-Each building has laundry facilities, storage (wait list) and bike rooms.
+Each building has laundry facilities, storage and bike rooms.
+Subletting allowed after 5 years.
 Residents enjoy a vibrant community including the Sunday Green market and recently renovated Travis Park.
 One block away is the longest open street to pedestrians in NYC, stretching 26 blocks and 1.3 miles.
 Local favorites include: 77 Espresso, Lemon Farm, Lety Bakery & Cafe, Table Wine, Stand Alone Cheese and the Queensboro Restaurant.
 The Co-op is conveniently located near public transportation, including the 74th Street/Broadway station with access to five subway lines: E, F, M, R, and 7.
 Showings by Appointment Only.

 This information is not verified for authenticity or accuracy and is not guaranteed and may not reflect all real estate activity in the market. ©2025 The Real Estate Board of New York, Inc., All rights reserved.